Renaming Variables

 Variable Name Description

-@f filename Users filename of the blend file.
-Will be ignored when the file hasn't been saved.
+@f filename User's filename of the blend file.
+Ignored if the file hasn’t been saved.

 User Variables